 This class will be conducted in an interactive and varied format whereby class members are required to 1) read, enjoy, ponder, analyze and discuss a wide variety of children's books.
-The course format will be a combination of class lectures, small and whole-group class discussions of assigned readings, student presentations, out of class learning experiences (LEXPs), and reflective writings.
-This course requires the use of print-based and digital resources to access course content.
+The course format will be a combination of lecture, small and whole-group class discussions of assigned readings, student presentations, out of class learning experiences (LEXPs) and reflective writings.
+This course requires the use of digital and print sources to access course content.
 Participants should be prepared to 1) discuss the topic and readings for each week, 2) consider the focusing question for each week, and 3) work collaboratively with other class members.
 Please plan for 5-6 hours of weekly reading and studying outside of our class meeting times.